josephcheok/threeJs/README.md

 # threeJs

-Experimentation with new Js library
+Experimentation with new Js library.

-I wanted to create a Rubiks cube to incorporate into my portfolio website to show that I was a problem solver.
+I wanted to create a Rubiks cube to incorporate into my portfolio website as a symbol of my problem solving abilities.
 I did it with the help of this amazing library.

 ## Steps to Creation